andrewsafwatsamuel/photoWeatherApp/README.md

 photoWeatherApp

+.
+Project architecture: clean architecture\
-project architecture: clean architecture project uses: AndroidxCamera, kotlin coroutines, retrofit \
+.
+Project uses: AndroidxCamera, kotlin coroutines, retrofit \
-the app is responsive for screen orientation changes and does't lose curren state as well \
+.
+The app is responsive for screen orientation changes and does't lose curren state as well \
-unit tests are written for GetWeatherDataUseCase
+.
+Unit tests are written for GetWeatherDataUseCase\
+.
+At some places in the app there are place  holders that do not hinder or change app functionality

 screens: SplashScreen, HomeScreen, CameraScreen, HistoryScreen and ShareScreen
    1. splash screen: first screen that redirects to home screen